 Why is eye contact important in an interview?
 If you can’t look them in the eye, interviewers may think you’re being shy or uninterested.
 Hence, always look at the person speaking to you.
 Try to hold eye contact for a few seconds at a time to show you’re engaged in the conversation.

 Strive to look confident; sit upright and lean slightly forward.
 This shows the hiring manager you’re confident in what you are talking about.
 And since this shows you being comfortable with yourself, this also allows your counterpart to be comfortable with you.

 Mirror your interviewer.

-You can immediately be on good terms with your interviewer by matching their positive body language without being obvious.
+You can immediately have rapport with your interviewer by matching their positive body language without being obvious.
 Try to adjust your posture, tone of voice, and facial expressions to match theirs.
 This is a well-known strategy to build rapport.
 By doing this, the interviewer feels more comfortable around you.